United States one-dollar bill: Collecting Federal Reserve dollar bills

 Except for significant errors, and series 1988A web notes printed in small batches for some of the Federal Reserve districts (web notes from other series are more common), green seal dollars are of little collector value.
 However, two notes have generated public interest, although neither is scarce.

 In 1963 dollar bills were produced for the Eleventh Federal Reserve District, headquartered in Dallas.
 Since the FRD jurisdictions are sequentially numbered, notes received the corresponding letter "K", for the 11th letter of the alphabet.
 Some people noticed that the 1963 Dallas note, with the number "11" and a "K" surrounded by a black seal, appeared about the time President John F. Kennedy was shot in Dallas in November 1963.
 The bill was not a commemorative issue and there was no connection between it and the shooting.

 In 1968–69 Joseph W. Barr was Secretary of the Treasury for only 31 days and his signature appeared solely on the 1963B dollar bill.
 Some collectors thought that his brief tenure might make these notes valuable, but use of their plates continued for some time after his term in office and 458,880,000 were printed.
-Thus they are very common.
+Thus, they are very common.

-Dollar Bills with interesting serial numbers can also be collected.
+Dollar bills with interesting serial numbers can also be collected.
 One example of this is radar or “palindrome“ notes, where the numbers in the serial number are the same read from left to right or right to left.
 Very low serial numbers, or a long block of the same or repeating digits may also be of interest to specialists.
 Another example is replacement notes, which have a star to the right of the serial number.
 The star designates that there was a printing error on one or more of the bills, and it has been replaced by one from a run specifically printed and numbered to be replacements.
 Star notes may have some additional value depending on their condition, their year series or if they have an unusual serial number sequence.
 To determine the rarity of modern star notes, production tables are maintained.
+There are rumors that series 2021 notes will be the last year which contains star notes, due to an update in the technology of the printing process.